arnb-smnta/Netflix_gpt/README.md

   - Fetch Data for trailer video
   - update store with trailer video data
   - Embedded the youtube video amd and make it autoplay and mute
+  - Make the secondary list
+  - Make the movie list
+  - Make the Movie cards and integrate it in the project
+  - Gpt Search Feature

 # Browse Page Design